-Sampling can go further than traditional streaming algorithms and only use a subset of the data once (or in a batch sampling many times).
-The concept of training is not clear in the sampling algorithms.
-There are a number of challenges in sampling algorithms that are important to address.
-These include improving sampling performance; the sketch concept, which is a smaller but representative dataset; the general issues of approximation and accuracy and the trade-off between accuracy and time complexity; socially coupled systems that have intrinsic inaccuracy; where, when and what to sample; error bounds with sampling; and the need for users to understand algorithms with approximations and be able to make good choices.

-Incremental accuracy was discussed, with initial sample results being improved as the data increases in size.
+Sampling described in Section 4.2 can go further than traditional streaming algorithms and only use a subset of the data once (or in a batch sampling many times).
+There are however, a number of challenges in sampling algorithms that are important to address.
+These include improving sampling performance; the sketch concept, which is a smaller but representative dataset; the general issues of approximation and accuracy and the trade-off between accuracy and time complexity; socially coupled systems that have intrinsic inaccuracy; where, when and what to sample; error bounds with sampling; the need for users to understand algorithms with approximations and be able to make good choices; and incremental accuracy where the initial sample results are improved as the data increases in size.

 Sketch algorithms provide approximate results for queries performed over voluminous datasets.
 This is achieved by using data structures that serve as a surrogate (or a sketch) for the actual dataset, and then using this data structure to evaluate queries.
-More importantly, the space-complexity or memory footprint of this data structure is independent of the underlying voluminous dataset.
-Examples of such algorithms include the well-known Bloom Filter.
+Importantly, the space-complexity or memory footprint of this data structure is independent of the underlying voluminous dataset.
+Examples of such algorithms include the well-known Bloom Filter. which can be used to evaluate set memberships, described in STREAM2015 report and the Ego-net Sketching [WP16-19] [P16-19] method in STREAM2016.
+In essence, the space complexity (size of sketch) trade-off becomes a time-complexity versus accuracy trade-off.
+Frequent itemset mining over data streams[27] [28] [29], stream classification [30] and streaming clustering algorithms [31] [32] are well known, but need to be developed for massively parallel settings.

-Online anomaly detection [37] introduces a new robust random cut tree data structure to sketch (summarize) data.
-This allows it to be used to determine how anomalous a point is, by measuring its effect on the size of this tree.
-Further it is an online algorithm that can be efficiently updated when either new points arrive or old points depart.
-This algorithm has been made available in Kinesis [38].
+Online anomaly detection [33] [WP16-17] introduces a new robust random cut tree data structure to sketch (summarize) data.
+This data structure allows one to determine how anomalous a point is, by measuring the point's effect on the size of this tree.
+Further, this approach is an online algorithm that can be efficiently updated when either new points arrive or old points depart.
+This algorithm has been made available in Kinesis [34].